 - Available support

 Based on this Assessment process the AFS Social worker will determine whether you are capable and ready to meet the needs of a child adopted from another country.
 The decision on whether to approve you as suitable is made bv the Social Worker with the rationale for this discussed with a Social Worker Supervisor.

 If you meet the criteria they will specify a suitable age range, gender, health characteristics and number of children from a particular country and advise the New Zealand Government’s Central Authority of this.
-Some countries – Chile, Philippines and Thailand – now also require psychological reports and the requirements for each country vary.
+Most countries – Chile, India, Philippines and Thailand – now also require psychological reports and the requirements for each country vary.
 AFS does not recommend or support any particular psychologist or practice but can provide details of practicing psychologists, including some who have undertaken these reports for inter-country adoption.
 You will need to organise and pay separately for a psychological report if it is needed as it has to be included in the next step, Home Study Report.